What Is Dental Bonding?

 - The resin used in dental bonding is not as strong as your teeth’s natural enamel, so patients might find that dental bonds chip or break over time.

-If you’re having trouble deciding whether porcelain veneers or dental bonding is the best option for you, give our office a call to book an appointment today!
+If you’re having trouble deciding whether porcelain veneers or dental bonding is the best option for you, give our office a call to book an appointment with our Alpharetta, GA today!